 There are a number of critical concerns to be addressed if the Cryonic Suspension Trust is going to work.
 This is not an exhaustive discussion, but I will address a few of the big issues.

+Just like the ancient government of the Pharaohs is no longer in place, whatever form of government we have today, it is going to change.
 Making a Cryonic Suspension Trust subject to the laws of any one jurisdiction virtually guarantees obsolescence before the mission is accomplished.
 An effective Cryonic Suspension Trust must be portable and jurisdiction independent.
 It must be adaptive so that it can function any where and under any legal system.

-The Trust must be able to outlast every living person involved in setting it up.
+Historically, Trusts were required to have an expiration date.
+That is no longer the case.
+A Cryonic Suspension Trust must be able to outlast every living person involved in setting it up.
 A great many jurisdictions have abandoned or modified the Rule Against Perpetuities.
 Trusts that take advantage of this are sometimes called a “Dynasty Trust” or a “Legacy Trust.”
 The effective Cryonic Suspension Trust will, of course, not have an automatic termination date, but will be structured to last for the longest term permitted by law, with the ability to move to another jurisdiction if the law requires termination.
 Among other things, this means the assets in the Trust will delay or avoid “vesting” in any particular person or organization for the longest time possible.

 Some of the serious problems with long term legal structures arise when those left to administer trusts are not accountable to a third-party authority.
 The default solution for this is to rely on the state, or intervention of the courts, to keep the trust on its intended track.
 There are other, private, mechanisms to accomplish the same objective.
 One of the most powerful is the Trust Protector.
 The Trust Protector is generally a neutral third party with specific legal or technical qualifications.
 The Trust Protector is given certain specific authority, such as the power to adapt the Trust to changes in the law or technology, or to remove or replace a Trustee with a more qualified party.
 Conflict resolution can also be tied to a government institution like a court, or it can be privatized through mandatory alternative dispute resolution.
 Which of these options is appropriate for a given situation depends a great deal on the confidence the client has that the government of today will be intact to intervene when a problem arises in the future.